 “How are you coping with all of this?” our pastor asked during the very first incident in 2015.

 “Six minutes at a time,” I didn’t really know what my answer meant.
 Just that life seemed doable if I could see it at about six minutes in front of me and no further.

 And thus, six minutes it has become.
 With each medical crisis … With each stressful situation that has come our way in this season … With the hostile political environment that eeks through the news daily … I find myself wearing down.
 Life seems so heavy anymore.
 I heard friends whispering at the hospital that first night how strong I was and how much faith I had … that I would make it … that I would hang onto God.

 If those things were ever fully true of me, they seem less true now, except for one thing.
 I keep hanging onto God … as long as I can do it about six minutes at a time.

-I began blogging a couple of years before Mike’s collapse, but that experience has certainly reshaped my writing and my focus.
+I began blogging a couple of years before My Guy’s collapse, but that experience has certainly reshaped my writing and my focus.
 Thus, I’ve reshaped the blog to share life as I see it now … six minutes a time.
 Thank you for reading.